 - I am happy Je suis content(e)

-For an in-depth study at how and when to use être – to be, you might look at this tutorial.
+For a good study on how and when to use être – to be, you might want to take a look at this tutorial.

-To describe a human condition, you would use either to be or to have.
-However, to describe an environmental condition, you would use to make.
+Therefore, when describing a human condition, you would use either to be "être" or to have "avoir".
+However, to describe an environmental condition, like the weather you would use the verb faire - "il fait"

 It is hot outside translates to il fait chaud dehors, literally: he makes hot outside.

-To describe such situations, you should always use the masculine singular pronoun + fait + the condition.
+To describe such situations, always use the masculine singular pronoun + fait + the condition.

 Mixing up Verbs of Similar Meaning

-As in English, each of these verbs represents the concept of talking, but with slightly different meaning.
+In English, both of these verbs represents the concept of talking, but with slightly different meaning.